 How to avoid section 109 incorrect answers visa cancellation

 If you are in Australia and you complied with sections 101, 102, 103, 104 and 105 in relation to the visa, your visa cannot be cancelled if you have fully disclosed the incorrect answers to the Department (s 113).

 In some instances you may also withdraw your visa application or sponsorship to avoid section 109 incorrect answers visa cancellation (click here to learn more).

 If your visa is cancelled under section 109 because you have given incorrect answers, you can appeal the refusal to the AAT or the Court.
 If the cancellation decision is set aside then your visa is taken never to have been cancelled, otherwise you may be prevented from returning to Australia for a period of time (s 114).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with your visa cancellation.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with your visa cancellation.

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.